The entry point to Unity AR —— AR Session

 ofb --> ift

-This data flow is created during the session startup process.
-Except for the bold data paths, whether other parts are connected depends on the AR components enabled during the startup process.
+This data flow is created during session initialization.
+Connections beyond the bold data pathways depend on AR components enabled during startup.

 flowchart LR